sql-machine-learning/elasticdl/elasticdl/doc/model_building.md

 prepare_data_for_a_single_file(filename)
 ```
 `prepare_data_for_a_single_file` is to read a single file and do whatever
 user-defined logic to prepare the data (e.g, IO from the user's file system, feature engineering), and return the serialized data.
+The function can be used to process data for training, evaluation and prediction.
+The only difference between prediction data with training/evaluation data is that the 'label' in prediction data should be empty.
+Users should be able to determine if the data file contains label (e.g, via the different formats of filename) and implement the logic to prepare the data accordingly.

 Example: